Midnight Oil: Overview

 While studying at Australian National University in Canberra, vocalist Peter Garrett answered an advertisement for a spot in Farm, and by 1975 the band had started touring the east coast of Australia.
 By late 1976 Garrett had moved to Sydney to complete his law degree, and Farm changed its name to Midnight Oil by drawing the name out of a hat.
+The name was coined by Peter Watson, a short-term keyboard player with Farm.

 Important to their development was manager Gary Morris, who successfully negotiated favourable contracts with tour promoters and record companies and frustrated rock journalists.
 Guitarist Martin Rotsey joined in 1977 and Midnight Oil, with Morris, established their own record label, Powderworks, which released their debut eponymous album in November 1978.
 Their first single "Run by Night" followed in December.
 Founding bass-guitarist James, forced to leave due to illness in 1980, was replaced by Peter Gifford.
 Gifford was himself replaced by Bones Hillman in 1987.
 Through a long and distinguished career, the band became known for its driving hard-rock sound, intense live performances and political activism, particularly in aid of anti-nuclear, environmentalist and indigenous causes.

 The following Midnight Oil albums peaked in the Australian Top Ten: